 Q: How can I implement IP address-based access controls?

 A: See IP Access Control Groups for details.

 Q: Can IP address-based access controls be used with all WorkSpaces clients?

-Yes.
-This feature can be used with the MacOS X, iPad, Windows desktop, Android tablet, Chromebook clients, and web access.
+A: Yes.
+This feature can be used with the macOS, iPad, Windows desktop, Android tablet, and web access.
 This feature also supports zero clients using MFA.